architect/arc.codes/src/views/docs/en/guides/get-started/why-architect.md

 description: Why is Architect important to you?
 ---

-> Architect provides everything you need out of the box to build massively scalable serverless apps with low code, clear and terse config, and zero ceremony
+> Architect provides everything you need to build massively scalable serverless apps with low code, clear and terse config, and zero ceremony

 ## The best developer experience